 The Artist as Architect

 It’s been a well-kept secret that Britain’s greatest landscape painter, J.M.W.
 Turner, designed his own house in Twickenham 200 years ago, as a country retreat for himself and his father.
 Turner’s House Trust is leading a fascinating project to restore the house to its original appearance, open it to visitors, display the Livermore Collection of Turner material, and set up a programme of activities to involve people of all ages.
-Following Stage 2 HLF funding of £1.4m in January 2015, the project still needs to raise £160,000.
+Following Stage 2 HLF funding of £1.4m in January 2015, the project still needs to raise £155,000.
 Please donate to help us complete our funding.
 We expect to begin restoration work early in 2016 and regular bulletins will appear here.